 Retaining existing large trees along Government Street is a key part of the project's environmental goals.
-There is new tree planting proposed at street level in addition to key public open areas such as Street Meet Square and along the Harbour Concourse.
+There is new tree planting proposed at street level and at the two primary public plazas.
 At these locations there is potential to use soil cells to promote a thriving and healthy urban forest canopy.
 Extensive green roof planting is proposed for an array of building rooftops, while intensive planting is proposed at shared and private residential and commercial roof terraces.